opencv/opencv/doc/tutorials/calib3d/real_time_pose/real_time_pose.rst

 **2. Take input from Camera or Video**

 To detect is necessary capture video.
-It's done loading a recorded video by passing the absolute path where it is located in your machine or using the default camera device:
+It's done loading a recorded video by passing the absolute path where it is located in your machine or using the default camera device.
+In order to test the application you can find a recorded video in :file:`samples/cpp/tutorial_code/calib3d/real_time_pose_estimation/Data/box.mp4`.

   .. code-block:: cpp